-My sister and I emerged in some ways hugely empowered and also rather damaged.
+My sister and I emerged in some ways hugely empowered and also slightly damaged.
 But more and more, I think the term ‘dysfunctional family’ is redundant.
 Who am I?
 I’m a modern urban artist, at once fickle and steadfast, and in this particular time warp, strangely without a national identity.
-There is a huge sense of the gulf between virtues espoused and those demonstrated; what I believe in Vs what I represent.
+There is a massive sense of the gulf between virtues espoused and those demonstrated; what I believe in Vs. what I represent.

 LA: Interesting.
 What is the place of dysfunctionality in poetry?

 Brendan: In many ways, (it is) a source because poetry seems to evolve from culture to culture.
-Once people develop spoken languages and use them for a time they discover that their lexicon falls short or seems to.
+Once people develop spoken languages and use them for a time, they discover that their lexicon falls short or seems to.
 So, while they must reconcile virtually ineffable experiences, they are unable to in the true nature of speech.
-They must find a special way to say special things.
+They must find a unique way to say extraordinary things.
 Thus we begin to speak unnaturally—using particular words, music, rhyme, counting syllables, abandoning grammar.

-Language is both, tool, and malady.
+Language is both tool and malady.
 As a cognitive prosthetic, it allows us to categorize thought, no less than a prosthetic arm might help you carry water.
 But that arm cannot feel the water, cannot tell you texture or temperature.
-Likewise, language may allow us to ‘describe’ our feelings.
+Likewise, a language may allow us to ‘describe’ our feelings.

 LA: How do you birth a poem?

 Brendan: Sometimes it’s unbidden, at other times it is like a negotiation – as though the poem already exists and I am merely asking it how it wants to come into things.
 I ask, “Would you like to rhyme?
 How do you feel about short stanzas?
 And the poem says, “Well…”